 Interoception is a pre‐requisite skill for self‐management and self‐regulation.
-It provides the tools to know when we are developing emotional reactions and the skills to be in control of those reactions.
+It provides the tools to know when we are developing emotional reactions and the skills to be in control of these reactions.

-Interoception is an internal sensory system in which the internal physical and emotional states of the body are noticed, recognised, identified and responded to.
+Interoception is an internal sensory system where the internal physical and emotional states of the body are noticed, recognised, identified and responded to.

-Interoception skills are required for a range of basic and more advanced functions such as knowing when to go to the toilet, being aware that you are becoming angry or upset and being able to manage your emotions proactively.
+Interoception skills are needed for functions such as knowing when to go to the toilet, being aware that you are becoming angry or upset and being able to manage your emotions proactively.

-Children and young people with well-developed interoception are able to use both logic and emotions to respond to their environment, whereas those without tend to rely on logic and have to carefully think through their possible responses to each situation.
+Children and young people with well-developed interoception are able to use both logic and emotions to respond to their environment.
+Those without tend to rely on logic and have to carefully think through their possible responses to each situation.

-Thinking through each situation long term can be extremely tiring and can contribute to overload, shutdown, meltdowns, anxiety and depression.
+Thinking through each situation long term can be tiring and contribute to overload, shutdown, meltdowns, anxiety and depression.

 Benefits of teaching interoception

-- To help children/students connect to and learn to understand their own bodies and emotions.
+- Helps children and young people connect to and learn to understand their bodies and emotions.

-- Without interoception, social skills are just the application of rules and not a meaningful way of interacting – it enables students to develop a sense of belonging.
+- Helps children and young people develop a sense of belonging.
+Without interoception, social skills are just the application of rules and not a meaningful way of interacting.

 - Classrooms where interoception is being taught have decreasing behavioural challenges over the school year and those where it is not have static or increasing behavioural challenges (school wide behaviour reporting analysis).